 Opening hours: 7.30am - 8pm Monday to Friday, 8am - 8pm Saturday and Sunday.

 The Friends of Epsom Hospital shop is at the front of the hospital, near Derby Wing, and sells newspapers, cards and small gifts.
-Opening hours: 9am - 4pm Monday – Friday and 9am - 12pm Saturday and Sunday.
+Please note that the Friends shop is currently closed because of coronavirus.

 There is a cash machine on the ground floor of the Wells Wing, opposite the lifts.
 A charge is made by the operators for using their dispenser.